smart-data-models/dataModel.Streetlighting/StreetlightGroup/doc/spec_ZH.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be StreetlightGroup'
+      description: NGSI Entity type.
+It has to be StreetlightGroup
       enum:
         - StreetlightGroup
       type: string